Baron-von-Riedesel/HimemSX/Readme.txt

     physical address lines).
 However, since HimemSX currently uses 32-bit paging with PSE-36 inside its block-move function, the effective limit is 1 TB (40 address lines).
-  - The 'move extended memory' function 0Bh will fail if cpu is in v86-mode and source or destination address is beyond 4 GB.
-Currently HimemSX is intended for real-mode only.
-It's planned to extend Jemm386 so that HimemSX's function 0Bh will fully work together with Jemm386 in the future.
   - The 'move extended memory' function 0Bh understands 32-bit offsets only.
     So if a memory block is larger than 4 GB, you can't use this function to copy memory beyond a 4 GB offset.